anuradhabasyal/BayesianModeling/README.md

 Investigating the impact of missing data on the robustness of the results.

 All analyses were conducted using R and JAGS, with detailed scripts and output provided in this repository.

+Group work by: Anu, Lu, Devanshi and Jhanavi